 Pets

-Singapore has strict import requirements for animals — breed restrictions, mandatory quarantine periods, and AVS (Animal and Veterinary Service) permits.
-Start this process as early as possible, ideally three to six months before your move date.
+Singapore has strict import requirements for animals: breed restrictions, mandatory quarantine periods, and AVS (Animal and Veterinary Service) permits.
+Start this process as early as possible.
+Three to six months before your move is not too soon.

 Valuable items and jewellery